My computer is running slow what steps can I do to fix it?

 Computer or processor is overheating

 Make sure your computer and processor is not overheating.
-Excessive heat can cause a significant decrease in computer performance since most processors automatically step the speed of the processor down to help compensate compensate for the heat related issues.
+Excessive heat can cause a significant decrease in computer performance since most processors automatically step the speed of the processor down to help compensate for the heat related issues.

 Dust, dirt, and hair can also constrict a proper air flow on your computer, which can also cause a computer to overheat.
 Make sure your computer case is clean and fans are not obstructed.